mimihoang/p5-vehicle-detection/README.md

 - extract features for that window
 - scale extracted features
 - feed extracted features to classifier
 - predict if the window contains a car.
-If yes then I add that to the window list and return this list at the end
+If yes and svc.decision_function(X) > threshold then I add that to the window list and return this list at the end

 ###### windows = slide_window(image, x_start_stop=[None, None], y_start_stop=[400, 700], xy_window=(64, 64), xy_overlap=(0.75, 0.75))